Self-Management in Chronic Conditions

 While the idea of self-management seems ideal, to patients who suffer from multiple chronic conditions it quite often seems impossible.
 Communication, support, and empathy from physicians is an essential component for successful care.
 Self-management tools must be made available to patients in order to help both the patient and physician achieve appropriate and successful treatment.

-- AGENCY FOR HEALTH, RESEARCH AND QUALITY
+- AGENCY FOR HEALTHCARE RESEARCH AND QUALITY

 - CENTERS FOR DISEASE CONTROL AND PREVENTION – MANAGING CHRONIC CONDITIONS